 An email list is the ultimate in permission marketing.
 Once a fan gives you their email address, they’re telling you that they want to hear about your career!
 So be sure to tell them about your latest album, your next show, your new merchandise, etc.

-- Email is the most effective way to sell music & merch
+Email is the most effective way to sell music and merch.

 “Email marketing is 40 times as effective as Facebook and Twitter, combined.”